muhamedyoussry/El-Zero-Web-School/README.md

 -  `<hr>` is used to make a horizontal rule.
 -  div is a container for other elements.
 - a complete list of HTML entities in this [link](https://www.freeformatter.com/html-entities.html)
+- semantic elements like nav, header, section, aside, article; this solution generated for the problem of many div tags and many classes.
+- main elements in a website: header, navigation bar, aside, footer, section
+- Audio type use comething called MIME type, you can get them from MDN website.
+-

 ## Assignment 1